-Even as the pandemic comes under control, many kids’ lives are still in chaos.
+With evictions on the rise, many kids’ lives are in chaos.

 Homelessness has long been a problem in the U.S., and the pandemic has made it worse.
 Communities of color are especially affected by the ongoing economic fallout, and a looming eviction crisis threatens millions more families.